Numerical efficiency of explicit time integrators for phase-field models: Common conditions parametrization

-In this section the benchmark geometries will be introduced, along with how the error for each one will be estimated.
+In this section the common parameters and conditions will be explained, with the following section presenting single benchmarks and their solution together.
 The benchmarks are generally chosen such that an analytical solution for the equivalent free-boundary problem exists.
 This allows us to determine when spatial or temporal error dominate as well as what kind of tolerances can be appropriate.
-Furthermore, the parameters employed for the simulation will be detailed.

-In most cases, the initial conditions of the phase-field are based on calculating the profile function \cref{eq:profile} with a suitably defined distance field $d$ as its argument.
-Thus only the distance field $d$ will be given for these cases.
-If a simulation includes \cref{eq:ceq}, then the initial concentration field is given by the local equilibrium \cref{eq:cadef} unless mentioned otherwise.
 If not mentioned otherwise, all boundary conditions are periodic.